herimorn-christon/ecommerce/README.md

 - Firebase will use the production environment variables defined in `.env.production`

 This ensures that the production version with the correct API endpoint (`https://engine.tanfishmarket.com`) is deployed to Firebase.

+### SPA Routing on Firebase

+The application uses client-side routing with React Router.
+Special configuration has been added to ensure routes like `/privacy-policy` work properly when accessed directly:

+- Configured Firebase routing with proper `rewrites` and `cleanUrls` settings
+- Added SPA redirect script in index.html
+- Created 404.html page with redirect logic for direct route access
+- Added \_redirects file for additional route handling

+To deploy with these SPA routing fixes, use the enhanced deployment script: `npm run deploy`